-Ryanair has an ongoing commitment to improving customer satisfaction across the customer journey and this is measured by regular post flight customer satisfaction ("CSAT") surveys and online "mystery-passenger" checks.
+Ryanair has an ongoing commitment to improving customer satisfaction across the customer journey and this is measured by regular post flight CSAT surveys and online "mystery-passenger" checks.
+Ryanair continues to achieve industry leading results, surpassing internal targets and improving results year on year.
 Every passenger who flies with Ryanair can rate their flying experience.
-Last year, thanks to Ryanair's strong Summer 2022 operational resilience, the Group's CSAT score was over 85%, with "crew friendliness" the top score (rated over 95%).
+Thanks to Ryanair's strong Summer 2023 operational resilience, the fiscal year 2024 CSAT score was over 85%, despite the widespread disruption caused by continued French ATC strikes and UK NATS system failures.

-Ryanair continued the success of the "We're Listening" initiative launched in 2021 by recruiting 12 new panelists to the Ryanair Customer Panel (representing 10 countries).
-The first Customer Panel workshop was in Dublin in September 2022 with a follow up in Madrid in May 2023.
-These events help Ryanair to evaluate the new technology it plans to launch and informs management on improvements they need to make to the website, mobile applications and customer communications.
-In fiscal year 2023, Ryanair improved the performance of our Help Center, launched 40% more content in our FAQ's, enhanced the search functionality and greatly improved disruptions communications on the day of travel.
+Throughout the past year, we continued the success of the "We're Listening" initiative first launched in 2021 by holding workshops with 12 panelists representing 10 countries in Madrid in May 2023 and Dublin in April 2024.
+These events help Ryanair to stay in touch with what our customers need and want, particularly as the Group continues its self-service journey, and help Ryanair to evaluate the new technology it plans to launch and informs management on improvements they need to make to the website, mobile applications and customer communications.
+Ryanair will also deliver a new customer portal in the customer's Ryanair account, allowing customers to interact with Ryanair through a secure service portal, providing timely responses to common questions and updates on refunds, claims and queries.

-In fiscal year 2023, 3m passengers travelling with Ryanair required additional assistance.
-Ryanair officially recognises the Hidden Disabilities sunflower symbol and the benefits it brings to our customers and all our inflight and ground operations staff are trained to provide an additional level of support to the travelling passengers wearing the symbol.
-We are also working with various consumer agencies in U.K./Ireland, Spain, and Italy on improving pre-booking assistance for persons with reduced mobility.

-For those passengers that have difficulty accessing our website, we operate voice recognition software in partnership with 'Amazon Alexa'.
-Customer who are sight impaired or who cannot use a keyboard or phone pad can access the Ryanair Help Centre by simply asking Alexa.
-Alexa will relay to customers and web/app users all the relevant information contained in our Help Centre.
+Ryanair is proud of how we support our passengers with reduced mobility and hidden disabilities, with approximately 3m passengers travelling with the Group in fiscal year 2024 needing some level of additional assistance.
+Ryanair officially recognises the Hidden Disabilities sunflower symbol across our network and our crews are trained on how to assist passengers wearing the sunflower symbol.
+For those passengers that have difficulty accessing our website, we operate voice recognition software in partnership with 'Amazon Alexa' allowing customers who are sight impaired or who cannot use a keyboard or phone pad to access the Ryanair Help Centre by simply asking Alexa.
+Alexa relays to customers and web/app users relevant information contained in our Help Centre.
+In fiscal year 2024, we launched the SignVideo service which provides specific assistance for sign language users.
+We are active participants with aviation authorities on accessibility frameworks and the development of industry leading practices on improving accessibility to customers.

 Frequent point-to-point flights on short-haul routes.
 Ryanair provides frequent point-to-point service on short-haul routes.
-In fiscal year 2023, Ryanair flew an average route length of approximately 766 miles and an average flight duration of approximately 2.2 hours.
+In fiscal year 2024, Ryanair flew an average route length of approximately 780 miles and an average flight duration of approximately 2.2 hours.
 Short-haul routes allow Ryanair to offer its low fares and frequent service, while eliminating the need to provide unnecessary "frills", like free in-flight meals and movies, otherwise expected by customers on longer flights.
-Point-to-point flying (as opposed to hub-and-spoke service) allows Ryanair to offer direct, non-stop routes and avoid the costs of providing "through service", for connecting passengers, including baggage transfer and transit passenger assistance.
+Point-to-point flying (as opposed to hub-and-spoke service) allows Ryanair to offer direct, non-stop, routes and avoid the costs of providing "through service" for connecting passengers, including baggage transfer and transit passenger assistance.